maarten-pennings/howto/c64usr/readme.md

 in the float domain, and the result is converted back to integer.
 This has been done to keep the BASIC interpreter simple; there is only one "ALU", a float one.

 Why are there integers?
 They help in one place: when you make an array of them.
-Then to occupy only 2 bytes.
+Then they occupy only 2 bytes.

 ### ALU